mbalves1/my-app-gchef/README.md

 My-App Grand Chef
 Project presented for the Front End opportunity for the Grand Chef company.
 The project was developed with Vue Js, Quasar and ChartJs.
 It is the representation of a layout to inform the billing and the best-selling products.
-The purpose of the program is to show the development of layouts
+The purpose of the program is to show the development of layouts.

 ## Install the dependencies
 ```bash